-This 5 ingredient southern fried zucchini fritter recipe makes great use of that bumper crop of zucchini.
-The fritters fry up very light, and are dusted with the tiniest pinch of Malden sea salt.
-These are hearty little snacks that go well with an ice cold Margarita, or my latest shaker libation, a Sloppy Rita with butter-griddled pineapple.
+These 5-ingredient Southern Fried Zucchini Fritters make great use of that bumper crop of zucchini, are nominally sweet, very light, and mildly savory dusted with the tiniest pinch of Malden Sea salt.
+These are hearty little snacks that go well with an ice-cold Margarita, or A Sloppy Rita with Butter-Griddled Pineapple.

 When I said I was not turning on my oven unless there was some large cash prize involved, I meant it.
 The stove top however, well for these 5 Ingredient Southern Fried Zucchini Fritters anyway, I will go that far.
 These are little yummy bombs of hidden and sneaky green vegetable…fried.
 With only 5 ingredients, you should be able to muster the wee bit of energy required to cook these up.